 Published July 24, 2015 – video interview below

-FIRST WSB REPORT ON HIS CANDIDACY: December 20, 2013, announcement
+FIRST WSB REPORT ON HER CANDIDACY: February 11th announcement (also her first-ever WSB mention)

-SEE HIM ON THE SEATTLE CHANNEL VIDEO VOTERS’ GUIDE: Here
+SEE HER ON THE SEATTLE CHANNEL VIDEO VOTERS’ GUIDE: Here

 CONTRIBUTORS’ LIST: Here